- Your Government

 Updated December 16, 2022

 City Improvement Project 23-06 proposes to mill and overlay Municipal State Aid (MSA) street segment Riverdale Drive between Ramsey Boulevard and Feldspar Street.
 Riverdale Drive is 0.61 miles in length, 40 feet wide urban section as measured to the face of curb.
 The Average Daily Vehicle (ADT) count between Ramsey Boulevard and Garnet Street is 3,450 ADT, between Garnet Street and Feldspar Street is 1,100 ADT as of 2019.
-A summary of the street segments included in the project may be seen here.
+View a summary of the street segments included in the project.

 On November 7, 2022, the Ramsey City Council accepted a proposal for a topographic survey of the project area from Bolton and Menk.
 Staff has received the survey, which is used during project design.